shunf4/moonlight-android/README.md

 As I heard that the original fork had some [dark history](https://www.bilibili.com/read/cv35787801), as it is open sourced now, there's no issue continue improving based on that fork.

+Citing @TrueZhuangJia for several [very useful modifications](https://github.com/moonlight-stream/moonlight-android/issues/1348#issuecomment-2236344729)!
+Thanks for all the contributions made by wonderful people!

 This project version mainly implements the following features:
 1. Custom virtual buttons with import and export support.
 2. Custom resolutions.